denten-books/plain-text/5-surface.md

 [^ln2-gate]: Solid state memory technology, flash memory for example, store information in capacitor "circuit states."
 This by contrast with electromagnetic storage that works by modulating electrical charge over a magnetic surface.
-Solid state capacitor storage was used in the earliest computers [@kahng_semipermanent_1967, 1296], but was prohibitively expensive to manufacture until well into the twenty-first century, when solid state drives began to replace electromagnetic storage in consumer electronics.
+Solid state capacitor storage was used in the earliest computers, but was prohibitively expensive to manufacture until well into the twenty-first century, when solid state drives began to replace electromagnetic storage in consumer electronics [@kahng_semipermanent_1967, 1296].
 In an early (1967) paper on "A Floating Gate and Its Application to Memory Devices," Kahng and Sze explain: "A structure has been proposed and fabricated in which semipermanent charge storage is possible.
 A floating gate is placed a small